KhalidYT11/Cryptomining-Simulator/README.md

  * Advanced Visualizations: Use matplotlib to create more informative and interactive visualizations of mining statistics.
  * Data Analysis: Implement basic data analysis of mining results using numpy to calculate average earnings, profitability, etc.
 Enjoy experimenting with the simulated world of cryptocurrency mining! :)
-## NOTE
- this program instructions and requirements.txt written by chatGPT not me

-## LICENSE
+## License

-this program was licensed by MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.